Bayshore

 I was awake before I should have been the morning of.
 I usually am.
 A habit I need to work on.

 My morning meal was all laid out, Cyrus pre-stirred my almond butter the night before.
 My banana was on the counter, coffee cup diligently waiting under the drip.
-I consumed the things I’d planned to in silence and anticipation.

 The drive over was dark.
 Quiet.
 The roads my own.
-Breathe, focus, go back over my plan.
-Start out slow.
+Breathe, focus, go over my plan.
+Start slow.
 Stay with the pace group.
 Wait until mile 20.
 If you have something left push.
 Hydrate.
 Fuel.
 Take your salt tabs.

-My body never seemed to warm up to the idea of running Bayshore.
+My body didn’t warm up to the idea of running Bayshore.
 Stiff and a bit tired, I got to the halfway point feeling as though I’d skipped all the benefits of a warm up and went straight to the aches of the second half.
 Which was odd, I started out around an 11 minute pace and I’d given myself a 2 mile jog before we even headed out.

-Yet, here I was, at 13.1 miles with grouchy muscles.
+Yet, here I was at 13.1 miles with grouchy muscles.
 Better than achy ones, but still.
 I was resentful.

 Our pacers were an interesting pair.
 A police officer and a limmericist.
 We practiced call and response poetry as we jogged.
-It was fun, lighthearted, I heard about how to apply to be a pacer, and what it was like to spend decades meeting the same folks at different races.
+It was fun, lighthearted.
+I heard about how to apply to be a pacer, and what it was like to spend decades meeting the same folks at different races.
 It made me nostalgic for a life I had never lived.

 I suppose there’s still time to follow the roads from one race to another without going home.
 The future is both bright and tetherless.
 If I want it to be.

 Except that it wasn’t.
 I got to mile 20 and saw a sign that said ‘Welcome to the pain cave,’ and I was certainly there.
 I’d hit some solid splits for the last three miles but at mile 20 I started feeling it.
-Achey everywhere, but especially my right hamstring and calf.
+Achy everywhere, but especially my right hamstring and calf.
 My right toes were burny.
 Everything was telling me to stop.
 I slowed up, interchanged walking and running, and eventually started looking back to see if my pace group had caught me.

 I stopped momentarily to hug her.
 We exchanged no words, I just stood next to her, put my hand on her hat, and pulled her head into my midsection.
-She put her arms around me and weeped.
+She put her arms around me and weaped.
 The interaction was only a few seconds long, and then I was swept away with the rest of the crowd into the food tent.